ASASCED/ionic-docs/src/pages/building/running.md

 ## Serving the App

-Make sure the device running DevApp and the computer are on the same network, then run `ionic serve` from the command line in the project's directory.
+Make sure the device running DevApp and the computer are on the same network, then run `ionic serve --devapp` from the command line in the project's directory.

 <command-line>
-    <command-prompt>ionic serve</command-prompt>
+    <command-prompt>ionic serve --devapp</command-prompt>
     <command-output>
         > <span class="green">ng run app:serve --host=0.0.0.0 --port=8100</span>
         <br />